雨水 Yǔ Shuǐ: Rain Water

 Music vibrates from the flute;

-while fish and dragon lanterns dance all night.
+The moon sheds its full light while fish and dragon lanterns dance all night.

 In gold-thread dress, with moth or willow ornaments,